 Current and deferred tax for the year

-Current and deferred tax are recognised in the Statement of Profit and Loss, except when they relate to items that are recognised in other comprehensive income or directly in equity, in which case, the income taxes are also recognised in other comprehensive income or directly in equity respectively.
+Current and deferred tax are recognized in the Statement of Profit and Loss, except when they relate to items that are recognized in other comprehensive income or directly in equity, in which case, the income taxes are also recognized in other comprehensive income or directly in equity respectively.

 Property, Plant and Equipment (PPE) are stated at cost of acquisition, net of accumulated depreciation and accumulated impairment losses, if any.
 The cost of tangible asset includes purchase cost (net of rebates and discounts) including any import duties and nonrefundable taxes, and any directly attributable costs on making the asset ready for its intended use.
 Freehold land is measured at cost and is not depreciated.